strimzi/drain-cleaner/README.md

 ## Build

 This project uses [Quarkus, the Supersonic Subatomic Java Framework](https://quarkus.io/).
+It can be build directly using Maven.
+But it also has a simple Make build to make it easier to build the binary and the container image.

 ### Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run the application in dev mode that enables live coding using:
 ```shell script
 mvn compile quarkus:dev
 ```

-### Creating a native executable
+### Creating a native executable using Maven

-You can create a native executable using:
+If you have [GraalVM](https://www.graalvm.org/) installed locally, you can create a native executable using:
 ```shell script
 mvn package -Pnative
 ```